NickGatti/X3D-HTML-GENERATOR/README.md

 ```

 #### To get the 2D drawing to work:

-Its filename must match the metaDataInfo text and (at the moment) must be a png file.
+Its filename must match the 'metaDataInfo' text and (at the moment) must be a .png file.

-In the example-aorta case the metaDataInfo is 'aorta' so the file name must be aorta.png
+In the 'example-aorta.html' case the 'metaDataInfo' is 'aorta' so the file name must be 'aorta.png'.
+___
-We locate the file in ../database/metaDataInfo/2Dimages
+ We locate the file in:
+ '../database/metaDataInfo/2Dimages'
+___
-The full path would be ../database/metaDataInfo/2Dimages/aorta.png
+ The full path would be:
+ '../database/metaDataInfo/2Dimages/aorta.png'
+___
 #### Lookout!
 Some servers are caps sensitive, if you are not super savvy and something is not working check the caps, try to keep it consistent!